doitintl/vpc-flowlogs-recorder/README.md

 5. Deploy the Macros
    `sam deploy --guided`
-   - **Stack Name**: Enter a meaningful stack name such as: VPCFlowLogs-Recorder-Assistive-Macros
+   - **Stack Name**: Enter a meaningful stack name such as: vpc-flowlogs-recorder-assistive-macros
    - **AWS Region**: Enter the AWS Region you want to deploy the solution in
    - **LambdaGroupRetentionTimeDays**: How many days to you want to store the logs for the Macro Lambdas
    - Accept the defaults for the rest of the parameters